rueedlinger/machine-learning-snippets/README.md

 pipenv run jupyter-lab
 ```

-### Run the Tests
+### Run the Tests (nbval)

-To test the notebooks this project uses [nbval](https://github.com/computationalmodelling/nbval), which is a `py.test` plugin for validating Jupyter notebooks.
+To test the Jupyter notebooks this project uses [nbval](https://github.com/computationalmodelling/nbval), which is a `py.test` plugin for validating Jupyter notebooks.

 This will check all Jupyter notebooks for errors.